titipata/pubmed_parser/README.md

 #### Parse Medline XML citations

-Function `parse_citation_web` allows you to parse citations from given Pubmed central ID.
-This will return a dictionary which contains these following keys
+The function `parse_citation_web` allows you to get the citations to a given PubMed Central ID.
+This will return a dictionary which contains the following keys

-- `n_citations`: number of citations for given PMC
+- `n_citations`: number of citations
 - `pmc`: Pubmed Central ID
-- `pmc_cited`: List of Pubmed Central ID that cite given article
+- `pmc_cited`: List of Pubmed Central IDs that cite the article

 ```python
 dict_out = pp.parse_citation_web(pmc)